Last Updated on October 12, 2021

 The GDPR applies to all of the EU and we offer a DPA that is compliant in all EU countries.

-Although we are headquartered in the United States, DigitalOcean has offices, data centers and customers in the EU.
-In certain circumstances, we will process personal data that originates from the EU in the United States.
-We provide a level of protection of privacy that complies with the EU rules.
-To confirm this, we have certified the company under the Privacy Shield.
+Although we are headquartered in the United States, DigitalOcean has data centers and customers in the EU and other countries.
+In certain circumstances, we will process personal data that originates from the EU and other countries in the United States to provide our services to you.
+However, your proprietary data that you upload to Droplets, Spaces, and other services will remain within the region where you choose to host such data, unless we inform you otherwise.

 Customers have the ability to remove or delete information they have uploaded to our products.
 Likewise, customers may deactivate their account and request that all personal data we have collected and stored is deleted.
 Log into your account at cloud.digitalocean.com for further instructions.